-Thread count has nothing to do with a fabric’s breathability, comfort or softness, according to Hayley.
-A 400 thread count sheet could be softer and more breathable than a 1000 thread count sheet.
+Thread count has nothing to do with a fabric’s breathability, comfort or softness.
+A 400 thread count sheet may be softer and more breathable than a 1000 thread count sheet.

 Breathability comes down to what the sheet is made from.
-A sheet made from cotton would have more breathability than a sheet made from polyester even if they were the same thread count.
+A sheet made from cotton is likely to have more breathability than a sheet made from polyester even if they are the same thread count.
 Softness and comfort also rely on the type of yarn.

-For example, a 100% bamboo fibre sheet is much softer and slippery than a 100% cotton sheet even if they are the same thread count.
-It’s impossible to define these types of adjectives by the thread count number.
+For example, a 100% bamboo fibre sheet is much softer and slippery than a 100% cotton sheet, even if they are the same thread count meaning it’s impossible to define these types of adjectives by the thread count number.